FG Inaugurates Ministerial Project Approval Board

 The Minister of Finance and Coordinating Minister of the Economy, Mr. Wale Edun, who inaugurated the Board in his office in Abuja, Wednesday, also presided over its first review session, considering a public-private partnership proposal from the ELRA to modernise Nigeria’s leasing industry.

-The Director, Information and Public Relations, Mohammed Manga, disclosed that the initiative aims to digitise regulatory processes, strengthen market transparency, and expand access to equipment finance for Nigerian businesses, particularly Small and Medium Enterprises (SMEs) which rely on leasing to acquire machinery, vehicles, and technology critical for growth.
+Director, Information and Public Relations, Mohammed Manga disclosed that the initiative aims to digitise regulatory processes, strengthen market transparency, and expand access to equipment finance for Nigerian businesses, particularly Small and Medium Enterprises (SMEs) which rely on leasing to acquire machinery, vehicles, and technology critical for growth.

 “This administration is committed to partnerships that leverage private capital and innovation to deliver real economic value.
 Our focus is on reforms that stimulate investment, productivity, and job creation,” he said.